-A pension you take out yourself if your employer doesn’t offer an occupational pension or if you’re self-employed.
+A pension you take out yourself, for example, if you’re self-employed.

 A lottery bond issued by the Government’s National Savings and Investments Scheme.
 There is a monthly draw with prizes ranging from £25 to £1,000,000.
 You don’t risk the money you put in as you can sell them back to the Government at any time, but they can have low rates of interest.

 A significant economic decline, when unemployment rises and the GDP (Gross Domestic Product – the value of all the goods and services a country produces in a year) goes down.

 When you change your mortgage deal without moving house.
 You may be able to save money if you remortgage, but remember you may have to pay a fee to your old and new lenders.

 A mortgage where you pay off both the initial loan and the interest that accumulates each month.
 It is a clear and simple way to repay the amount you owe.

 Retail Prices Index (RPI)

 Measures inflation in the UK.
 It is calculated each month by taking a sample of goods and services that a typical household might buy.
 This includes food, heating, housing, bus fares and petrol.

 An employee savings scheme that stands for Save As You Earn.
 You can save up to £500 of your salary each month for a set period of time.
 At the end of that set period, you can use the savings to buy shares.